steqeq/0000/docs/conceptual/iommu.rst

 The I/O Memory Management Unit (IOMMU) provides memory remapping services for I/O devices.
 It adds support for address translation and system memory access protection on direct memory access (DMA) transfers from peripheral devices.

-The IOMMU's memory remapping services are used to:
+The IOMMU's memory remapping services:

 * provide private I/O space for devices used in a guest virtual machine.
 * prevent unauthorized DMA requests to system memory and to memory-mapped I/O (MMIO).